MaximeKjaer/kjaer.io/_posts/2018-09-18-tree-structured-data.md

 - `<attribute>` inside an `<element>` specifies the schema for attributes.
 By itself, it's considered required, but it can be wrapped in an `<optional>` too.
 - `<group>` allows to, as the name implies, logically group elements.
 This is especially useful inside `<choice>` elements, as in the example above.

+The Relax NG book has a more detailed overview of these in [Chapter 3.2](http://books.xmlschemata.org/relaxng/relax-CHP-3-SECT-2.html)

 Relax NG allows to reference externally defined datatypes, such as [those defined in XML Schema](https://www.w3.org/2001/XMLSchema-datatypes).
 To include such a reference, we can specify a `datatypeLibrary` attribute on the root `<grammar>` element:

 {% highlight xml linenos %}